 Given how young this tea is, I was amazed at the flavor.
 I drink a lot of ripe, and most are average.
 This ripe has interesting, delicious flavor.
 Creamy and smooth.
 I was disappointed to see it sell out.
 I really hope Silk gets more in!

 A ripe or "cooked", Shou style Pu-erh cake from the Cangyuan area of Yunnan Province.
-Cake is 357 grams of pressed, texture-rich leaves.
-Cake was processed using the "Wo Dui" method - a process whereby the leaves are steamed and stacked to ferment the leaf and develop the "aging" of the leaf.
-Cake was made in 2017.
+Cake is 357 grams of texture-rich leaves.
+Cake was processed using the "Wo Dui" method - a process whereby the leaves are steamed and then stacked to hasten the fermentation of the leaf.

-We recommend 5 grams for 8-12 ounces.
-Taste and determine if you need more leaf.
-Use boiling water and briefly rinse the leaves.
+Brewing Suggestions.
+We recommend 5 grams for 8 ounces of water.
+Use boiling water and briefly rinse the leaves and pour off.
 If time allows, let the leaves steam for a few minutes, then re-infuse.
-This should release more flavor and enhance its bouquet.
-Steep for 3-4 minutes and taste.
-Experiment to find your preferred amount of leaf and steep time.
+This will release more flavor and enhance its bouquet.
 Leaves will yield multiple steeps.